andela-technology/qualified-docs/content/reference/languages/sql/rspec.md

 end
 ```

 The describe method creates an `ExampleGroup`.
-Within the block passed to describe you can declare examples using the `it` method.
+Within the block passed to `describe` you can declare examples using the `it` method.

-Under the hood, an example group is a class in which the block passed to describe is evaluated.
-The blocks passed to it are evaluated in the context of an instance of that class.
+Under the hood, an example group is a class in which the block passed to `describe` is evaluated.
+The blocks passed to `it` are evaluated in the context of an instance of that class.

-## compare_to(expected)
+## `compare_with(expected)`

-The compare_to method takes an `expected` param, which is your own query.
-You can embed your own query within the preloaded code like so:
+The `compare_with` method takes an `expected` parameter, the reference query.
+You can embed this reference query within the preloaded code like so:

 ```ruby
 def expected